This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In the bowl of a stand mixer, whip heavy cream until light and fluffy, about 5 minutes.
+• In the bowl of a stand mixer, whip 8 ounces heavy cream until light and fluffy, about 5 minutes.
 Transfer whipped cream to a separate bowl.
-In empty stand mixer bowl, beat cream cheese with paddle attachment on medium speed until it is light and fluffy, about 2-3 minutes.
+In empty stand mixer bowl, beat 8 ounces cream cheese with paddle attachment on medium speed until it is light and fluffy, about 2-3 minutes.
 Scrape sides.
 Add heavy cream and repeat until well combined.
 Scrape sides again.

-• In the bowl the whipped cream was in, combine pumpkin puree, brown sugar, and pumpkin pie spice.
+• In the bowl the whipped cream was in, combine 1 cup pumpkin puree, 4 tablespoons brown sugar, and 1 teaspoon pumpkin pie spice.
 Stir until thoroughly mixed.
 Add pumpkin mixture to stand mixing bowl and mix on low to medium speed until well combined.
 Scrape and mix on more time.

 • Recipe can be easily halved, if needed.